Lokidottir/parameterized-typesystems/README.md

           -- ...
 ```

-...and redefine typechecking as `Term t -> m t`, and inference to `Term (Maybe t) -> m (Term t)`.
+...and redefine typechecking as `Term t -> m t`, and inference to `Term (Maybe t) -> m (Term t)` (This isn't an orthordox definition as far as I can tell, see [A note on inference](#a-note-on-inference).
 Not only this but we can define typeclasses for both inference and typechecking:

 ```haskell
 {-# LANGUAGE MultiParamTypeClasses #-}